fontinixxl/cherrypick-test-task/README.md

 - Clearing the neighbouring cells that share the same colour:
   - DFS algorithm due to its simplicity, and its computational cost O(N).
   - Recursive version of the algorithm has been chosen due to being simpler and more intuitive, even at a cost of potential increased performance cost.

+## Architecture
+- New Input System to makes the code less cumbersome while adding support for mouse and touch.